algosup/2024-2025-project-4-web-fpga-team-2/Documents/Technical/technicalSpecification.md

 </details>

 ## Introduction
-The project consists of creating a webpage that simulates the behavior of an FPGA and generates, from a .v and .sdf file, a blueprint of the FPGA with its components and the connections between them.
+The project consists of creating a webpage that simulates the behavior of an FPGA[^FPGA] and generates, from a .v and .sdf file, a blueprint of the FPGA with its components and the connections between them.
 It is intended to be used to teach people how signals propagate inside an FPGA.

 ## Objectives